Skip to main content

 These are not all of the possible side effects of PAXLOVID.
 For more information, ask your healthcare professional or pharmacist.

-There is no experience treating pregnant women or breastfeeding mothers with PAXLOVID.
+There is limited experience treating pregnant women or breastfeeding mothers with PAXLOVID.
 For a mother and unborn baby, the benefit of taking PAXLOVID may be greater than the risk from the treatment.
 It is recommended that you use effective barrier contraception or do not have sexual activity while taking PAXLOVID.
 If you are pregnant or breastfeeding, discuss your options and specific situation with your healthcare professional.

 Take PAXLOVID exactly as your healthcare professional tells you.
 If you take too much PAXLOVID, call your healthcare professional or go to the nearest hospital emergency room right away.
 If you are taking a ritonavir- or cobicistat-containing medicine to treat hepatitis C or HIV-1 infection, you should continue to take your medicine as prescribed.